How to use the collectl utility to troubleshoot performance issues in Red Hat Enterprise Linux

 Collectl is neither shipped nor supported by Red Hat but is sometimes used by users and third party vendors.

 Note!
-While a Red Hat Engineer now is a maintainer of the upstream collectl project on github, Red Hat still does not ship nor does it provide support for collectl on RHEL.
+While a Red Hat Engineer now is a maintainer of the upstream collectl project on github, Red Hat still does not deliver it as a part of RHEL, nor does it provide support for collectl on RHEL.

 How to obtain Collectl